SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 We use node.js to run our models at build time.
 We feed in each of the "page types" that we know how to handle.
 For each of these page types, each model registers its intent to load data, and we build up a hash of data that is needed for each page type and stick that into the scout file.

-Then we had our api folk create a batch api so we can make multiple data requests at once.
+Then we had our API folk create a batch API so we can make multiple data requests at once.
 We use this hash of needed data for each page type (we have less than
 10 page types, and you probably do too) in order to fire off a single request for the data that **all** the models will need, before they are loaded.
 Unfortunately the way to do this changes drastically based on your framework, but it's worth your time!